nymann/JavaLab/LAB_DESCRIPTION.md

 ### Objectives

-The goal of this assignment is to: 1) to understand the pros and cons of the basic ServiceLoader extension mechanism provided by the Java standard platform, 2) to understand the primary reason for introducing component interfaces, and 3) what a whiteboard component model looks like and how to use it.
+The goal of this assignment is to:

+- Understand the pros and cons of the basic ServiceLoader extension mechanism provided by the Java standard platform.
+- Understand the primary reason for introducing component interfaces.
+- What a whiteboard component model looks like and how to use it.

 ### Classwork